chingu-voyages/V55-tier3-team-36/README.md

 ## Tech Stack

-This project is built using Next.js, React, Node, Express, and PostgreSQL.
+This project is built using Next.js, React, NextAuth.js, and PostgreSQL.

 ## Installation